 @echo off "ffmpeg.exe" -f concat -i "list.txt" -vcodec copy -acodec copy "out.mp4" pause

 Place these files in the same folder with your *.mp4 files and then execute join.bat to get your files joined.

-Extended editions of Video Artifact can join MP4 files when importing using third party FFmpeg.exe.
-They can select all required spans automatically.
-But a manual joining is required if you use a Basic edition.
+Extended editions of Video Artifact can automatically join MP4 files when importing.
+They can find all required spans automatically.
+But a manual joining is required if you use the Basic edition.

 Place all MP4 spans to the project folder.

 Execute import script related to your camera model from va\import\Generic\camera-manufacturer\camera-model.bat.